Starcounter/Docs/tutorial/create-a-real-time-ui/README.md

 The view will initially be a simple interface displaying the `FirstName` and `LastName` of a `Person` instance.

-Since the middleware wraps the HTML to create a complete HTML document, we only need to define an HTML fragment wrapped in the `template` element that is part of [Web Components](https://docs.starcounter.io/guides/web-apps/introduction-to-web-components/).
+Since the middleware wraps the HTML to create a complete HTML document, we only need to define an HTML fragment wrapped in the `template` element.

 To create a two-way binding between the view and the view model, we choose to use Polymer.
 There are three parts needed to make the bindings work:
 1. Import Polymer